-- 4.22 The Information Compliance Team also have the responsibility for disclosures to Court orders which can be received from any court in the UK and Ireland for Child Care, Private and Family Proceedings.
-In 2014 Nottinghamshire Police received 237 valid Court orders for disclosure of which 99 were for Child Care Proceedings.
-Nottinghamshire figures for 2013-14 can be seen in the attached chart at Appendix 3. - 4.23 In all cases the Judge will determine a deadline for the Force to respond by, this can vary from less than 24 hours to several weeks.
+4.19 The Information Compliance Team also have the responsibility for disclosures to Court orders which can be received from any court in the UK and Ireland for Child

+Care, Private and Family Proceedings.
+In 2015 Nottinghamshire Police received 310 valid Court orders for disclosure; this is an increase of 30% on the number of orders received in 2014.
+Nottinghamshire Police figures for Court Orders 2014/15 can be seen in the attached chart at Appendix 3.

+4.20 In all cases the Judge will determine a deadline for the Force to respond by, this can vary from less than 24 hours to several weeks.
 Failure to comply without the proper notification to the Court can result in an Officer being summoned to Court.
-In October 2013 there were changes to the time period for Child Care proceedings which reduced the time from an average of 52 weeks to a recommended 26 weeks; this has placed more time pressures on the Local Authorities and the Courts leading to increasingly challenging response times for the team.
+In October 2013 there were changes to the time period for Child Care proceedings which reduced the time from an average of 52 weeks to a recommended 26 weeks; this placed more time pressures on the Local Authorities and the Courts which continues to introduce increasingly challenging response times for the team.